HarvardMapCollection/tutorials-share/content/tutorials/data-curation/allmaps/index.md

 ---
-title: "Georeference scanned library maps in a web browser"
+title: "Georeferencing Library Maps in the Browser"
 date: 2023-01-19
 description: "Learn how to use AllMaps to georeference Harvard Library Digital Collections items in the browser, to use in GIS and map making projects."
 tags: ["data-curation"]